jaredaritter/todo/README.md

 ## Roadmap

+- Break apart project.js into component pieces (think about how it will work for building multiple new projects)
 - Flesh out todo items for default project
 - Create ability to make new projects
   - todos are linked to project